Seeking Alpha in Crypto Market Crash

 • Stricter RSI threshold: 20 vs 30 (filters for deeper oversold conditions)

-• Longer VWMA period: 50 vs 20 (more stable fair value reference over extended period)
+• Longer VWMA period: 50 vs 20 (more stable fair value reference)

 • 4-hour bars: 6x higher resolution captures intraday capitulation events